Estafet-LTD/DevOpsDemo/ADDING_FEATURES.md

 In this case we have chosen mongodb-ephemeral-template.json and placed it in  _/home/engineer/ocp/pods/_

-If you wish persistent there will be a need to create pv - see example in jenkins-deployment calling jenkins-pv.yaml
+If you wish to create persistent application containers there will be a need to create a persistent volume (pv) - see the example in  _/home/engineer/ocp/pods/jenkins-deployment.sh_  which creates storage folders and permissions in  _/srv/nfs_ and calls  _jenkins-pv.yaml_ to create the persistent volume

-* amend template as required to reflect th eimage stream tag you have created and the version.
+* amend the template as required to reflect the image stream tag you have created and the version.
 E.g.

 ```